Aditya-Baindur/Chat_App/README.md

 Thanks & Have an awsome day!

-- Built a real-time messaging system using Firebase from Google to allow instant messaging
+- Real-time messaging system using Firebase from Google to allow instant messaging

-`hallo `